8ta4/gag/DONTREADME.md

 So some articles might give you tons of modified phrases, while others might only give you a few, depending on the available wordplay opportunities in the content.

+> What sources does the `gag` CLI use for words and phrases?

+The `gag` CLI pulls from two main places:

+- Titles of English Wikipedia articles, excluding redirects

+- Titles from English Wiktionary that are categorized as English lemmas

+> Does the `gag` CLI filter words and phrases by frequency before runtime?

+Nope.
+Word frequency doesn't tell you if the audience of an article will know a word.
+For wordplay jokes to land, people need to recognize both the original phrase and the replacement word.
+That's dependent on who's reading the article.

+> Does the `gag` CLI filter words and phrases during runtime?

+No, it doesn't.
+The `gag` CLI already narrows things down a lot by checking if words sound similar and if they're relevant to the article.
+These constraints keep the output manageable without adding extra filtering steps.

+The workflow uses an LLM to evaluate the jokes anyway when creating setups and punchlines, so adding another filtering layer in the middle would just complicate things without much benefit.